Dr Nitzan Peri-Rotem

 I welcome inquiries from prospective doctoral students who are interested in working on the following topics: family and fertility behaviours, life course analysis, reproductive health and other related research areas.

 I hold an undergraduate degree in Sociology and Communication (2005) and a Master’s degree in Demography and Anthropology (2009) from the Hebrew University of Jerusalem.
 In 2015, I completed a DPhil in Sociology at Nuffield College, University of Oxford.
 Before moving to the UK, I gained experience working as Head of Branch for Social Statistical Analyses at the Israeli Central Bureau of Statistics.
-In 2014, I was appointed as Philomathia Research Associate at the University of Cambridge until June 2017, when I took the position of a Lecturer in Social Policy at the University of Exeter.
+In 2014, I was appointed as Philomathia Research Associate at the University of Cambridge until June 2017, when I took the position of a Lecturer in Sociology at the University of Exeter.